kiba/Writings/for_science/chp9_meeting_the_host.md

 "Yes.
 A safe haven should anything went wrong, and a new colony.
 We will accomplish the goal and purpose of this arkship, though in a way that would be unimaginable to the founder of this ship."

-If that was the new destiny, she would take it, regardless of the actual consequence, because it would ensure humanity's survival.
+If that was the new destiny, she would take it, despite not knowing much about what's out there.

 "Though, the survival of the human race was never really in doubt now that I think about it," Kobayashi remarked.